linode/docs/docs/tools-reference/tools/introduction-to-vim-customization.md

      {:.note}
      > If after this step you receive an error similar to `E117 Unknown Function: plug#end` check the user permissions over `~/.vim/` you may need to `chmod -R 0755

 4. After saving and closing the *.vimrc.plug* file, exit and restart Vim.
 The final installation procedure is to issue the `PlugInstall` command in command mode.
-This will open the plugin manager within Vim and proceed to install all plugins listed in the **vimrc.plug* file.
-Installed plugins will automatically load the next time Vim is started.
+This will open the plug-in manager within Vim and proceed to install all plug-ins listed in the **vimrc.plug* file.
+Installed plug-ins will automatically load the next time Vim is started.

         :PlugInstall

-5. Additional commands for managing plugins via Vim-Plug are listed below.
+5. Additional commands for managing plug-ins via Vim-Plug are listed below.

 {: .table .table-striped .table-bordered}
  | Command                        | Description                                   |